For things like formation energy or energy above the hull, use:

 For relaxation of structures, use:

-Optimize atomic positions and (optionally) unit-cell parameters of a crystal structure using a machine learning interatomic potential.
+Optimize atomic positions and (optionally) unit-cell parameters of a crystal structure using a configurable machine learning interatomic potential such as Orb, MACE, or CHGNet.
 Upload a CIF file and receive the relaxed structure as a new CIF.
 Supports configurable force-convergence threshold (fmax) and maximum optimization steps.

 The only good case for ALIGNN models may be property prediction, but only if no other models exist for it.
 Prefer first-principles (or at least MLIP-based) approaches before shoddy models.
 But it's good that you are validating these models.